The Royal School's Queen Elizabeth II (QEII) boarding house was opened by Her Majesty Queen Elizabeth II in 1989.

 QEII comprises single and double study bedrooms and a few triple bedrooms for younger students.
 Each boarder has their own furnished area, including a bed, wardrobe, drawers and a desk.
 Kitchenette facilities (complete with a kettle, toaster, fridge, etc.) are available to make evening snacks with staff on hand to supervise where necessary.
 There is also a fully equipped gym and lecture theatre within the building.
 The lecture theatre has a large projector screen and surround sound and is available for weekend movie sessions.

 The boarding house is divided by gender and age:

 The boys are on the ground floor where the senior boys Year 8 – Year 11 are based in double or triple rooms.
 The Sixth Form boys are based in single or double study bedrooms.
 The two age groups have separate bathroom facilities.

 The girls are on the top floor where the senior girls Year 8 – Year 11 are based in single or double rooms.
 The Sixth Form girls are based in single or double study bedrooms.
 The two age groups have separate bathroom facilities.

 All boarders are allocated a room for their first term.
 Subsequently, boarders may have some input into the arrangements made for sharing.
 Sixth Form boarders are allowed into the boarding house during the school day to study in their rooms or enjoy some downtime in Nelson Cafe.

 In addition to Mr and Mrs Lomax, there are four residential boarding tutors who support the boarding house so there is always someone on hand to help with any concerns.
-The boarding house is open all day and is staffed by either boarding staff or teaching staff from 07.00 to 22.30, with residential staff on duty overnight.
+The boarding house is open all day and is staffed from 07.00 to 22.30.
+There are both male and female boarding staff on duty throughout the evening, with residential staff on duty overnight.